one on one focus point logo

 By Bruce Burke

-The answer lies in our perspective…what we consider “normal.”
+Often, the answer lies in our perspective…what we consider “normal.”
 For many of us, normal means working ourselves excessively and chronically overcommitting.
-In the end, we often feel trapped and unhappy, but continue the same behaviors because this is the only perspective we know.
-Instead, consider a few important concepts that can help you create a “new normal.”
+In the end, we often feel trapped and unhappy, but continue the same behaviors because this is the only perspective or paradigm we know.
+What if there was a “new normal” or a new way of thinking that could keep us on our road to success?
+Let’s consider a few important concepts that will help you create a “new normal.”

 We must care for ourselves before we can care for others.